Gujal00/ResolveURL/README.md

 Adult Resolver Extension for ResolveURL

-Include the script in your addon.xml
+Include both the scripts in your addon.xml

 ```xml
 <requires>